-Manitoba Conservation and Water Stewardship invites you to nominate a fish you think best represents Manitoba’s fisheries resources to the rest of the world.
+Manitoba Sustainable Development invites you to nominate a fish you think best represents Manitoba’s fisheries resources to the rest of the world.
 Nominating a provincial fish will raise Manitoba’s fishery profile and provide an opportunity for Manitobans to learn more about our native fish.

 Manitoba’s fisheries play a significant role in the lives, cultures, and traditions of all Manitobans.
 Our province has over 80 native fish species and our fisheries resources generate over $230 million annually to the provincial economy through recreational fishing, commercial harvest and tourism.

 Nominations for a provincial fish will be reviewed by a volunteer committee comprised of individuals who share a passion for Manitoba’s fisheries.
 The committee will provide recommendations to the minister and propose the nominated fish be recommended for official adoption as an amendment to The Coat of Arms, Emblems and the Manitoba Tartan Act.
 The nominated provincial fish will complement Manitoba's existing provincial emblems:

 Neighbouring jurisdictions across Canada and the United States with fish emblems: